Ami-Solution/amis.js/ISSUE_TEMPLATE.md

 <!--

-Have you read Dether's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/dethertech/detherGateway/blob/master/CONTRIBUTING.md
+Have you read AmiShop's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/ami-solution/amis.js/blob/master/CONTRIBUTING.md

 Do you want to ask a question?
 Are you looking for support?
-The Dether slack is the best place for getting support: https://dether.slack.com
+The amisolution slack is the best place for getting support: https://amisolution.slack.com

 -->